- Published on

 let greeting = 'Hello, World!'

-: Represents numeric data, both integers and floating-point numbers.
+number: Represents numeric data, both integers and floating-point numbers.

 let age = 25